Moss crawls along the ground, holding water and touching the rock. The circuit becomes the moss, grounding my feet and pressing into the soil.

 Project Detail

-The design of this project is made together with Cheng-Lin Lee.
-Material listed below:
+The wooden box is designed together with Cheng-Lin Lee.

 modular synthesizer